33- O society of jinns and men, cross the diameters of the heavens

 CONFINES OF SPACE

-The equatorial axes and the diameters in between the equatorial axis will be the longest, while the shortest diameter will be in the polar region.
+On the other hand the equatorial axes and the diameters in between the equatorial axis of the earth will be the longest, while the shortest diameter will be in the polar region.
 Other diameters will range in between.
 The diameter measured from the level of the poles to the end point of the atmosphere, the one drawn from the equator to the end point of the atmosphere, and the diameters in between differ also.